 Plastic section modulus

 The above expression can be utilized for the calculation of the position of the neutral axis.
-For the case of a double-tee with unequal flanges, let's assume that the plastic neutral axis, for major bending, has a distance from the bottom edge and that it is located somewhere between the two flanges.
-The area of the lower half part is:
+First, let's assume that the plastic neutral axis, has a distance equal to from the lower edge.
+Also, let's assume that it is located somewhere between the two flanges.
+In mathematical terms:

 The only unknown is .
 Rearranging the equation we get:

 The plastic modulus is related to the stresses of a cross-section under bending in the plastic regime, in an analogous manner the elastic modulus does for the elastic regime.
-If a bending moment Mxis applied on axis x-x, and the entire section becomes fully plastified, so that every fiber has reached yield stress of the material, , then the following formula is valid:
+If a bending moment is applied around axis x, and the entire section becomes fully plastified, so that every fiber has reached yield stress of the material, , then the following formula is valid:

 From the last equation, the bending moment that causes full yield of the cross-section, typically named plastic moment, can be determined .